Sidewalks 4 Precinct 4: Delivering Pathways to Progress

 FUNDING: How much will this project cost?

-Harris County Precinct 4 has committed approximately $20 million in 2024.
+Harris County Precinct 4 committed approximately $20 million for construction in the 2024-25 fiscal year and an additional $16 million in the 2025-26 fiscal year.

 TIMELINE: When will the projects be complete?

-WHY NOT MY SIDEWALK?: How were sidewalks identified and prioritized?
+WHY NOT MY SIDEWALK?
+How will sidewalks be identified and prioritized?

-We used data-driven research prioritizing locations less than one mile from a school, park, or hospital (eco dev/ shopping)
+We use data-driven research and prioritize locations less than one mile from a school, park, place of worship, or hospital.

-Many of the projects were suggested by constituents during the 2023 Listening Tours, through interactions with our Community Assistance Department, or submitted through our Call for Projects program.
-They were evaluated alongside all other possible projects.
+Many projects are suggested by constituents during town halls, through interactions with our Community Assistance Department, or submitted through our Call for Projects program.
+The requests are evaluated alongside all other possible projects.